SP4R0W/Platfomer/README.md

 ### About
 -------------
 This is my first true game made in Godot v3.5.1.
-It was made using C# and it features 5 short levels, each with unique setting and different enemies. <br> This game is perfect for speedrunning and an optional speedruning mode is available in the settings.
+It was made using C# and it features 5 short levels, each with unique setting and different enemies. <br>
+It's perfect for speedrunning and an optional speedruning mode with more precise time tracking is available in the settings. <br>
+Please note that some may find this game challenging and indeed, it never was meant to be too easy.
+Especially the last level.
+And believe me, it used to be way, way worse.

+#### WARNING !
+Please note that this was my first true game in C# and in no way this code will ever be perfect.
+I didn't know about many things at the time that I should have used (like enums for states, scene inheritance, etc.) <br>
+I did some small clean up and added comments but I haven't made any significant changes to the code. <br>
+I upload this repo and preserve the game for me to look at how much I improve over time.
+Improving the code now, with my current knowledge defeats the point. <br>
+However, you're free to improve upon this code if you wish to do so :)

 ### Getting Started
 -------------